Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 A-Rod, meanwhile, leads all of baseball with 57 home runs and 142 RBIs, and wins his first Gold Glove—and decides he's actually ready to settle down, having spent 10 years in the majors smartly unencumbered by the responsibilities of marriage and family.
 (See: Derek Jeter, baseball genius who decided marriage wasn't for him until his career was over.)

-Rodriguez proposes to Scurtis over dinner on Dec.
-28, her 30th birthday, after four years of long-distance romance while he played in Seattle and then Texas.
+Rodriguez proposes to Cynthia Scurtis over dinner on Dec.
+28, her 30th birthday, after four years of lots of long-distance romance while he played in Seattle and then Texas.

 AP Photo / LMartinez